natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_syntax.rst

   * **Fillup** - works as Filldown but fills empty value up until it finds a match.
 Not compatible with Required.

 * ``name`` - name of value that will be used as column name.
 Reserved names should not be used as value names.
 * ``regex`` - regular expression that describes a value.
-Regular expression should be in brackets.
+Regular expression should be in curly braces.

 State definition
 ~~~~~~~~~~~~~~~~~~~~~